Proofs of NP = coNP = PSPACE: Current upgrade: Introduction

 These optimizations have been elaborated for standard tree-like versions of SC and ND.
 Note that tree-like approach can't provide polynomial upper bounds on the size of resulting proofs.
-To achieve this goal we formalize another idea of \emph{horizontal compression}.
-That is, in a given tree-like proof we wish to merge all nodes labeled with identical objects (sequents or formulas) occurring on the same level such that in the compressed \emph{ dag-like} proof every level will contain mutually different objects.
-In the case of SC even the compressed polynomial-height dag-like proofs still might be too large due to possibly exponential number of distinct sequents occurring in it.
-Now consider a ``short''\ normal tree-like ND whose height is polynomial in the weight of conclusion.
-By the weak subformula property we observe that the total weight of distinct (sub)formulas occurring in it is polynomial in the weight of conclusion.
-As ND proofs operate with single formulas (not sequents!), compressing this tree-like ND proof will provide us with a desired polynomial-weight dag-like deduction.
+To achieve this goal we formalize another idea called \emph{horizontal compression}.
+That is, in a given tree-like proof we merge all nodes labeled with identical objects (sequents or formulas) occurring on the same level such that in the compressed \emph{ dag-like} proof every level will contain mutually different objects.
+In the case of SC the compressed polynomial-height dag-like proofs still might be too large due to possibly exponential number of distinct sequents occurring in it.
+Therefore we prefer to compress tree-like ND proofs whose height is polynomial in the size of conclusion.
+Since ND proofs operate with single formulas (not sequents!), the horizontal compression in question will provide us with desired polynomial-weight dag-like deductions.
+However, our dag-like proofs require a more sophisticated notion of provability.

-Keeping this in mind consider the $\mathbf{NP}$-complete Hamiltonian graph problem and let $\rho _{G}$\ be a purely implicational formula expressing in standard form that a given (simple and directed) graph $G$ has no Hamiltonian cycles.
-We observe that the canonical tree-like proof search for $\rho _{G}$ in the minimal ND with standard inferences

-yields a normal tree-like proof $\partial $ whose height is polynomial in $ \left| G\right| $ (and hence $\left| \rho _{G}\right| $), provided that $G$ is non-Hamiltonian.
-Since $\partial $ is normal, it will obey the requested polynomial upper bounds in question, and hence the weight of its dag-like compression will be polynomially bounded, as desired.
-Summing up, for any given non-Hamiltonian graph $G$ there is some polynomial-weight dag-like ND refutation of the existence of Hamiltonian cycles in $G$.
-Note that polynomial-weight ND proofs (tree- or dag-like) have polynomial-time certificates (see \cite{GH2}: Appendix), while the non-hamiltoniancy of simple and directed graphs is $\mathbf{coNP}$-complete.
-Hence $\mathbf{coNP}$ is in $\mathbf{NP}$, which yields $\mathbf{NP=coNP}$ (cf. Preface).

-To handle our main assertion $\mathbf{NP=PSPACE}$ recall that the validity of minimal logic is $\mathbf{PSPACE}$-complete.
-Moreover, every minimal tautology is provable in Hudelmaier's cutfree SC (abbr.: HSC) for minimal logic \cite{Hud} by a tree-like derivation whose height is linear in the weight of conclusion.
-Straightforward ND interpretation of such tree-like input in HSC yields corresponding ``small'' (though not necessarily normal) tree-like proof in ND for minimal logic whose total weight of distinct (sub)formulas is polynomial in the weight of conclusion \cite{GH1}, and hence the latter tree-like ND proof is horizontally compressible into a polynomial-weight dag-like proof by the same method as sketched above with respect to ``small'' normal ND.
-This yields $\mathbf{NP=PSPACE}$ (cf. Preface).
-A more detailed presentation is in the following chapter.